 As a member of our plan, you pay a monthly plan premium.
-The table below shows the monthly plan premium amount for each plan we are offering in the service area.
+The table below shows the monthly plan premium amount for the Senior Advantage Core plan.
 In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Monthly plan premium

-Plan Plan premium without Plan premium with Advantage Plus- three options
+Plan premium without Advantage Plus Plan premium with Advantage Plus- three options

-Advantage Plus Option 1 Option 2 Options 1 & 2
+Option 1 Option 2 Options 1 & 2

-Silver plan \$40 \$75 \$54 \$89

-Core plan \$0 \$35 \$14 \$49
+\$0 \$35 \$14 \$49